Anonymous Comment On Regulatory Notice 22-08

 Firm compliance professionals can access filings and requests, run reports and submit support tickets.

-I should be able to choose the public investments that are right for you and your family.
+I should be able to choose the public investments that are right for me and my family.
+Public investments should be available to all of the public, not just the privileged.
+This sort of elite exclusionary proposal makes me very angry.